 - On a smoothie – Stir it into a smoothie like this chocolate strawberry banana smoothie or this berry protein smoothie.

 More Delicious Breakfast Recipes

 Did you love this recipe?
 Make sure to leave a ⭐️ rating and tag #dietitiandebbie on instagram!

 Healthy Peanut Butter Granola

-- Add the peanut butter, maple syrup, brown sugar, coconut oil, and vanilla extract to a small saucepan over low heat.
-Heat until creamy sauce forms and turn off the heat.
+- Add the peanut butter, maple syrup, oil, and vanilla extract to a mixing bowl and whisk well to combine.

 - Spread oat mixture onto baking sheet.
 Bake for 40-45 minutes until golden brown.

 - Transfer pan to cooling rack and allow to cool to room temperature.
-Add the cocoa nibs and hemp hearts.
+Add the chocolate chips.
 (You can also add dried fruit like raisins at this point if you'd like.)
 Store in airtight containers.